recvfrom/recvfrom/README.md

 Hello!
-My name is Andrew and I'm a malware researcher + software engineer.
+My name is Andrew and I'm a software engineer + former malware researcher.
 Some of my interests include:

  - All things related to computer and network security 🖥️ 🔒
  - Linux, Vim, C, Python, Android, ... 🐧 🐍